 - Land Rights

 - Marginalized groups

-Present your original identity card to the immigration officer at the border point of entry.
+Present your original National Identity Card to the Immigration Officer at the point of entry.
 You will be given an interstate pass, which helps you to travel and do business in that country for up to six (6) months.
 The interstate pass will be taken away from you when you return to your home country.